-• Parameters renamed:
+- Parameters renamed:

-'''

-- slab alloc arena (in gigabytes) to memtx memory (in bytes),
+- slab\alloc\arena (in gigabytes) to memtx\memory (in bytes),

-'''

-- slab_alloc_minimal to memtx_min_tuple_size,
+- slab\alloc\minimal to memtx\min\tuple\size,

-- slab alloc maximal to memtx max tuple size,
+- slab\alloc\maximal to memtx\max\tuple\size,

-- replication source to replication,
+- replication\source to replication,

-- snap dir to memtx dir,
+- snap\dir to memtx\dir,

 - logger to log,

-- logger nonblock to log nonblock,
+- logger\nonblock to log\nonblock,

-- snapshot count to checkpoint count,
+- snapshot\count to checkpoint\count,

-- snapshot_period to checkpoint_interval,
+- snapshot\period to checkpoint\interval,

-- panic on wal error and panic on snap error united under force recovery.
+- panic\on\wal\error and panic\on\snap\error united under force\recovery.

-• Until Tarantool 1.8, you can use deprecated parameters for both initial and runtime configuration, but Tarantool will display a warning.
+- Until Tarantool 1.8, you can use deprecated parameters for both initial and runtime configuration, but Tarantool will display a warning.
 Also, you can specify both deprecated and up-to-date parameters, provided that their values are harmonized.
 If not, Tarantool will display an error.

-What's new in Tarantool 1.6.9 after February 15, 2017?
+What's new in Tarantool 1.6.9?

-Due to Tarantool issue #2040 Remove sophia engine from 1.6 there no longer is a storage engine named sophia.
+Since February 15, 2017, due to Tarantool issue#2040 Remove sophia engine from 1.6 there no longer is a storage engine named sophia.
 It will be superseded in version 1.7 by the vinyl storage engine.

-What's new in Tarantool 1.6?
+2.1 What's new in Tarantool 1.6?

 Tarantool 1.6 is no longer getting major new features, although it will be maintained.
-The developers are concentrating on Tarantool version 1.7.
+The developers are concentrating on Tarantool version 1.9.